greglook/merkle-db/DESIGN.md

 Tablets provide a natural grain to parallelize reads over.
 Either the whole table or the tablets covering a specific range of keys can be selected for querying and read in parallel.
-Each tablet and the correspondig segments only need to be read by a single job.
+Each tablet and the corresponding segments only need to be read by a single job.

-Choosing column families which align with the types of queries done over the data will improve IO efficiency, because only the required segments will be loaded for each tablet.
+Choosing field families which align with the types of queries done over the data will improve IO efficiency, because only the required segments will be loaded for each tablet.

 ### Bulk Update

-Doing large bulk writes with non-sorted primary keys will generally update a large number of tablets within a table.
+Doing large bulk writes with non-sorted primary keys will generally update most of the tablets within a table.
 In this case, using the high-level write operation will generally not be very efficient.
 Instead, updates may be done in parallel by applying the following method to each table:

 1. List the tablets in the table to be updated.
 2. Divide up the record keyspace into ranges matching the tablets.
-3. Group the new records into batches based on which tablet's range they fall into.
+3. Group the record updates into batches based on which tablet's range they fall into.
-4. In parallel, process each batch of records and existing tablet to produce a sequence of output tablets (for example, there may be more than one if the tablet exceeds the size limit and splits).
-5. Write the updated segments and new tablets to the backing block store.
+4. In parallel, process each batch of updates and existing tablet to produce a sequence of output tablets (for example, there may be more than one if the tablet exceeds the size limit and splits).
+Write the updated segments and new tablets to the backing block store.
 6. Build a new index tree over the new set of tablets and update the table.
-7. Commit the updated database root.

-Choosing column families which align with the types of writes to the table will storage efficiency, because the existing segments can be re-used from the existing version.
+Choosing field families which align with the types of writes to the table will reduce IO and improve storage efficiency, because the existing segments can be re-used from the current version.

 ### Time-Series Data